Salva / Salva Drift

 These guys are pretty damn tough; they cast Thunderstorm and have amazingly high evade stats.
 If Celine knows Thunderstorm, have her use it; have Rena use Ray or Light Cross if she knows them.
 Gang up on one of them, then once you've beaten one the fight gets way easier.
 Keep Rena clear of enemies and have her use Cure All as much as possible!
 You'll get two Star Rubies and the Energy Stone when you win.
 Go back down and save; now we'll take the scenic route out.

 Go left into Room Q. Head to the lower left into Room R; ignore the lever and keep going to pick up a Sour Syrup and ?HERB (Artemis Leaf).
-Go back to Q, then head to the upper right to P. Pick up a Paralysis Check and go up again to O. There's a Hexagram Card here; pick it up, then go north again to M. Head left (it's a bit hard to see) into Room N, which has a Dictionary and a Cure Paralysis.
+Go back to Q, then head to the upper right to P. Pick up a Paralysis Check and go up again to O. There's a Hexagram Card here; pick it up, then go north again to M. Head left (it's a bit hard to see) into Room N, which has a Dictionary (better weapon for Leon) and a Cure Paralysis.
 Go back right to M and to the top left and you're back at Room A; go to the top left to exit.
 Whew!

 Now, if you have Opera in your party and you did the PA/sequence in Arlia, another scene will play out when you leave.
 You'll enter a fight with a Ghost, who's a complete pansy.
 Use Light spells if you want to make it even quicker.
 When you win, you'll get a choice to ask Ernest to join your party or refuse.
 Warning: If you refuse, Opera will leave as well!
 That's all for now.